Shopping tips for lactose-intolerant people

 Soy or oat milk Any amount 0

-Some manufacturers describe their food products as "lactose-reduced" and "lactose-free."
-The usage of these terms is currently not regulated by law.
-A product containing less than 0.1 g of lactose per 100 g may be called "lactose-free."
-Looking for the words "lactose-free" can save you the trouble of first checking the list of ingredients.
+Some manufacturers describe their food products as “lactose-reduced” and “lactose-free.”
+In Germany there is not yet any legal definition for when these terms can be used.
+A product containing less than 0.1 g of lactose per 100 g may be called “lactose-free.”
+Looking for the words “lactose-free” can save you the trouble of first checking the list of ingredients.

 But because these terms aren’t legally protected, products that don't contain any lactose naturally may be labeled as lactose-free for promotional purposes.
 There may be other, identical products without this label that are less expensive.

-What should I keep in mind when buying foods without packaging?
+What should you keep in mind when buying foods without packaging?

 Examples of unpackaged foods include things like cake from a bakery, sliced meat from a deli, or a restaurant meal.
 In Europe, the EU Food Information Regulation specifies that companies that sell unpackaged food must provide information on the allergen content.
 The information may be written in the menu or on a separate information sheet, for example.
-It can also be provided verbally or in electronic form, for instance on the business's website.
+It can also simply be provided verbally or made available on the business’s website, for instance.

 Bundesministerium für Ernährung und Landwirtschaft (BMEL).
 Allgemeine Kennzeichnungsvorschriften: Allergenkennzeichnung ist Pflicht.
 2021.